npm/cli/docs/lib/content/configuring-npm/package-json.md

 ### exports

 The exports field is an object that maps entry points to modules.
-It supports wild cards (`*`) and explicit names.
+This field is supported by Node.js versions including and higher than 12.
+It acts as a more featureful alternative to the main field.
+Each key can be an explicit path for mapping entry points to modules 1 to 1, or it can include a wild card (`*`) for mapping multiple entry points that fit the wild card to corrosponding modules.

+Each value in the exports field object can be an array of entry point string where each path will be iterated through and the first path that leads to a module will be used.
+The value also does not necessarily need to map to a JavaScript module, it can also map to a JSON file.

 For example, you could have: